The purpose of the Hunter Scholar Award is to promote and support faculty research

 - A private study room in Hunter Library for fall and spring semesters

-- Past recipients who have received the award twice
+- Recipients who have received this award twice previously are not eligible.

 - The Hunter Library Scholar Award recipient must develop the project in the fall semester